 After a while, it’s hard to see things that you can do right where you are that might actually improve things.
 Your brain can get stuck in those strong feelings — as real and valid as they may be — and that can wind up coloring your whole work day.

 You might want be more creative in looking for ways to improve things for yourself.
 You might even try some things.
 But it’s almost like you start seeing everything through a “this is just so awful” filter.

-So what can you do when your job is SO boring?
+What to do when job is SO boring

 The good news is that you can usually find things to help.
 Or at least you can start to take charge of your own work life by looking for a solution.
 If you are able to make things better for yourself, great.